 Orchids (family Orchidaceae) provide gorgeous blooms for your house and patio.
-Most orchids, which are hardy when planted outdoors in U.S. Department of Agriculture zones 3 to 11, depending on species, bloom seasonally, but some will bloom again after peak season with the right care.
+Most orchids bloom seasonally, but some will flower again after their peak season with the right care.

 Orchids grown as potted plants have varied blooming seasons, depending on their species.
 The most common time for orchids to reach peak blooming season is March, but there are also varieties that bloom in winter, summer or fall.